ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+these be boiled together until allthe dirt

+Ll1

+L&#x27;

+skimnr.&#x27;d otr.
+Then ptit into a tub
+to cool, and wheu culd jio ir it over
+your beef or pork, to remain the usual
+time,

+aay

+Ink

+&#x27;M

+i

+fouiyor hye weeks.- &#x27;Ijie meat

 Alwt be well covered with pickle, and
 should fiat beput down for rtt leaSt two
 or tliree days after killing during